-Prior to putting these hymn history stories together, the depth of social turmoil, violence, and loss of many lives throughout the centuries since Jesus’ death, over disagreements of how to “properly” worship him was only vaguely perceived by the editor.
+Prior to putting these hymn history stories together, my knowledge was vague of the historical information regarding the depth of social turmoil, violence, and loss of many lives throughout the centuries since Christ’s death, over disagreements regarding how to “properly” worship him.

-Like many who grew up singing congregational hymns, the existence of hymns as part of Christian congressional singing was taken for granted as a normal part of everyday church services.
-It seems many Americans do not think about how hymn singing came to be a “normal” part of the services.
+Like many who grew up singing congregational hymns, the existence of hymns as part of Christian congressional singing was something I took for granted as a normal part of everyday church services.
+Most Americans have no reason to think about how hymn singing came to be a “normal” part of the services.

-The struggles for the freedom to pursue individual worship practices and doctrines caused the deaths of many on all sides who passionately defended what they, or perhaps in many cases, their ruling monarchs respectively claimed was “truth.”
+The struggles for being allowed to pursue individual worship practices and doctrines caused the deaths of many on all sides who passionately defended what they, or perhaps in many cases, their ruling monarchs respectively claimed was “truth.”
 The very existence of congregational hymn singing today as part of Christian church services is a testimony to the determination of many strong individuals who prevailed through those struggles.

-The traditional, classic congregational hymns included in this collection of hymn history stories and the accompanying recording, represent a diverse, proud heritage of what historically would be considered relatively recent hymns, and related Christian religious songs, from the early 18th to early 20th centuries’.
-These are a small sample of the legacy our predecessors passed on to us.
-They were created by many dedicated people whose beliefs differed strongly from then established politics of their monarchs and the State-Church practices in their countries.
-They fought and died to be allowed to create new worship practices.
+The traditional, classic congregational hymns and songs included in this collection of hymn history stories and the companion recording, represent a diverse, proud heritage of what historically should be considered relatively recent hymns, and related Christian religious songs, from the early 18th to early 20th centuries’.
+These are a small sample of the legacy passed on to us.
+They were created by many dedicated people whose beliefs sometimes differed strongly from then established politics of their monarchs and the State-Church practices in their countries.
+They fought and died to be allowed to create their worship practices.

 The importance Christian congregational hymn singing came to occupy by Protestants in recent centuries may have contributed to the return of its use as part of the Roman Catholic liturgy after Vatican II.
-The Roman Catholic church officially re-embraced congregational hymn singing as part of the liturgy in the 1960s after The Second Vatican Council.
-This is about 15 centuries they largely replaced congregational hymn singing in its liturgy with choirs.
-(There were priests, e.g., Frederick William Faber, who championed hymn singing, but it was not part of the official liturgy until after Vatican II.)
+The Roman Catholic church officially re-embraced congregational hymn singing as part of its liturgy in the 1960s after The Second Vatican Council.
+This is about 15 centuries after their liturgy largely replaced congregational hymn singing with choirs.
+(There were priests, e.g., Frederick William Faber, who championed hymn singing, but it was not part of the official Roman Catholic liturgy until after Vatican II.)

-Note.
-It is interesting that some U.S. evangelical Protestant denominations now seem to be experiencing a revision in the form of musical structure used for the worship service that harkens back to what the Catholic Church did, beginning in the 5th and 6th centuries.
-Namely, to embrace the use of choir or other band performance as dominant music in the worship service, rather than congregational hymn singing.
+Editor’s note.
+It is interesting that some U.S. evangelical Protestant denominations seem to be experiencing a revision in the form of musical structure they use for worship service that harkens back to what the Catholic Church did, beginning in the 5th and 6th centuries.
+Namely, embracing use of choir or other band performance as dominant music in the worship service, rather than congregational hymn singing.

 “Sadly, this central aspect of the American Protestant experience [the hymnology, or history of the hymns] has been seriously under-studied by historians of American religion.”

-There is a publication produced from material presented at one of the ISAE sponsored conferences titled Hymnody in American Protestantism.
-That credits generous funding provided from the Lilly Endowment.
-The material from that conference makes a strong case that hymns are both a fascinating and an irreplaceable type of primary source document for both intellectual and social religious history.
+A publication produced from material presented at one of the ISAE sponsored conferences is titled Hymnody in American Protestantism.
+It credits generous funding provided from the Lilly Endowment.
+That coference material makes a strong case that hymns are both a fascinating and an irreplaceable type of primary source document for both intellectual and social religious history.
 It is titled Wonderful Words of Life: Hymns in American Protestant History and Theology, March 2, 2004.
-It is available in paperback from Amazon books.(10)
+It is available in paperback from Amazon books.(2)

-While the public has not had a large interest in hymnology, numerous academics have produced very through books on hymns.(11)
+While the public has not had a large interest in hymnology, numerous academics have produced very through books on hymns.(3)

-The lack of attention by average Americans to the history of their hymns as part of their heritage may flow from the general lack of interest by the American public in history and how things in the past, even in other parts of the world, have substantially shaped what America now is.
-Those historical times and places are where theological and national movements developed that came to America contributing to the rich fabric of American life and religion.
+The lack of attention by average Americans to the history of their hymns as part of their heritage may flow from the general lack of interest by the American public in history and how things in our past, and even events in other parts of the world, have substantially shaped what America now is.
+Those events are where theological and national movements developed that came to America contributing to the rich fabric of American life and religion.

-The rich history of music in Christianity, and especially in these historically relatively recent 26 hymn history stories, and the companion recording, provide a glimmer of insight into the great complexity of how current Christian practices are shaped by national and world histories and their interactions with State-Churches.
-The hymns and related songs included in this collection were written within the context of these numerous national and world histories.
+The rich history of music in Christianity, and especially for these historically relatively recent 26 hymn history stories, including the companion recording, provide a little insight into the great complexity of how current Christian practices have been shaped by national and world histories and their interactions with State-Churches.
+The hymns and related songs included in this collection were created within the context of these numerous national and world histories.

 Judging from sales of new hymnals with new celebration hymns, Americans, and perhaps others, may have entered a new period when large numbers of new hymns are being written and brought into worship services.

-The role that copyright considerations by commercial businesses may have in driving the proliferation of new hymns that is transforming hymnals can be conjectured.
-One implication is it will become increasingly rare to hear the older traditional hymns contained in this collection as part of many regular protestant church services, because these hymns are not in the new hymnals.
+The role copyright considerations by commercial businesses may have in driving the proliferation of new hymns transforming hymnals can be conjectured.
+One implication is it will become increasingly rare to hear these older traditional hymns as part of many regular protestant church services, because these hymns are not in the new hymnals.
 The evolution of Christian church practices continues; new hymns replace previous favorites.
 Congregational hymn singing in some evangelical churches is being replaced with celebration performing choral/band groups.
 As always, it would be a mistake for Christians to take what currently exists for granted.

 Dr. Paul Westermeyer, Te Deum: The Church and Music (Minneapolis, MN 55440: Augsburg Fortress Press, June 3, 1998, 1st edition hardcover.